STRESS ECHOCARDIOGRAM

 You will have a baseline resting echocardiogram.

-The treadmill will start slowly (2.7 km/hr) at an incline of 10%.
-Every 3 minutes, the treadmill will get faster and the incline will increase.
+The treadmill/bike will start slowly.
+Every 3 minutes, the treadmill/bike will get faster and the incline/speed will increase.

 An echocardiogram is performed immediately after you have stopped exercising.
 It is essential to take these images quickly as the heart rate may recover rapidly.
-The team performing the test will encourage you to move rapidly from the treadmill to the bed for this reason.
+The team performing the test will encourage you to move quickly from the treadmill or bike to be able to perform the echo promptly.
 Note, your heart rate and blood pressure will continue to be monitored at this stage and during your recovery.
 Any symptoms will be evaluated in conjunction with your ECG recording and echocardiogram.

 For the echocardiogram, you will be asked to lie on your side on an exam table.